 • Conformance classes and Application Profiles

-Understanding the PROFINET Mapping to OSI Model
+Understanding the PROFINET Protocol Mapping to OSI Model

 The Open Systems Interconnection (OSI) model provides a framework for understanding and implementing network protocols.
-We can map the PROFINET to the various layers of the OSI model as follows.
+We can map the PROFINET Protocol to the various layers of the OSI model as follows.

 PROFINET Mapping to OSI Layer model